Episcopal polity: Overview of episcopal churches

-The government of a bishop is typically symbolized by a cathedral church, such as the bishops's see at Chartres Cathedral.

 The definition of the word episcopal has variation among Christian traditions.
 There are subtle differences in governmental principles among episcopal churches at the present time.
 To some extent the separation of episcopal churches can be traced to these differences in ecclesiology, that is, their theological understanding of church and church governance.
 For some, "episcopal churches" are churches that use a hierarchy of bishops who identify as being in an unbroken, personal apostolic succession.

 "Episcopal" is also commonly used to distinguish between the various organizational structures of denominations.
 For instance, "Presbyterian" (πρεσβύτερος, presbýteros) is used to describe a church governed by a hierarchy of assemblies of elected elders, referred to as presbyterian polity.
 Similarly, "episcopal" is used to describe a church governed by bishops.
 Self-governed local congregations, governed neither by elders nor bishops, are usually described as "congregational".

 More specifically, the capitalized appellation "Episcopal" is applied to several churches historically based within Anglicanism ("Episcopalianism"), including those still in communion with the Church of England.

 Using these definitions, examples of specific episcopal churches include: